quasarframework/quasar/docs/src/pages/vue-directives/morph.md

 ## Usage

-Reading the [DOM morph function](/quasar-utils/dom-utils#Morphing-DOM-elements) first will be best in your understanding of how this directive works.
+Reading the [Morph function util](/quasar-utils/morph-utils) first will be best in your understanding of how this directive works.

 This directive morphs one element in a group into another.
 The morphing is activated by changing the value of the directive (or the `trigger` key of the object passed to the directive if a configuration object is used).
 If the trigger value is **falsy** then the element is hidden, else the element is morphed from the currently visible element.